Direct estimation of arbitrary observables of an oscillator: non-Gaussianity inference

-Non-Gaussian states are those whose Wigner functions deviate from a Gaussian shape and can exhibit features such as negative values in their Wigner function.
+Quantum non-Gaussian states are those whose Wigner functions deviate from classical mixture of Gaussian states~\cite{filip2011detecting} and, eventually, can exhibit features such as negative values in their Wigner function.
 These states are resources for universal quantum computing~\cite{braunstein2005quantum}, quantum error correction~\cite{ofek2016extending, sivak2023real, ni2023beating}, and quantum metrology~\cite{pan2025realization, deng2024quantum}.
-Some non-Gaussian states are more useful than others, and therefore, it is important to probe the non-Gaussianity hierarchy.
+Some non-Gaussian states have features that are different than a classical mixture of others, and therefore, it is important to formulate and test the non-Gaussianity hierarchy.

-In this work, we explore a hierarchy of $n$-photon quantum non-Gaussianity, which asserts that a state with a non-Gaussianity rank of $n$ is incompatible with any mixture of Fock state superpositions up to Fock $|n-1\rangle$ with the addition of any application of Gaussian operation~\cite{bimbard2010quantum,yukawa2013generating}.
+In this work, we explore a hierarchy of $n$-photon quantum non-Gaussianity, which asserts that a state with a non-Gaussianity rank of $n$ is incompatible with any mixture of Fock state superpositions up to Fock $|n-1\rangle$ with the addition of any application of Gaussian operation~\cite{lachman_faithful_2019}.
 Mathematically, a pure state $|\psi \rangle$ is said to have rank $n$ if it cannot be written as

 where $\hat G$ is a Gaussian operation, which can be implemented by a displacement and/or squeezing operation, and $|\tilde \psi_{n-1}\rangle=\sum_{k=0}^{n-1} c_k |k\rangle$ is arbitrary superposition of Fock states up to Fock $|n-1\rangle$.